smiirl/smiirl-custom-samples/samples/python/youtube/README.md

 ## Get started

-- get your `channelId` from youtube.
+- Get your `channelId` from youtube.
-- get your `api-key` from https://console.developers.google.com/apis/credentials
+- Get your `api-key` from https://console.developers.google.com/apis/credentials
 - Run the `youtube_json.py` to listen your own url "http://youtubecounter.mybusiness.com" (code tested on python 3.9)
 - In https://my.smiirl.com:
     - change your counter to "json" mode and set the url to the previous one.